Data Centers in Belém

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Belém are positioned to serve the city's key commercial and industrial zones, including the port authorities and logistics centers.
-This proximity is ideal for industries that are central to the Amazon region's economy, such as shipping, manufacturing, and public administration.
+Proximity To Key Business Districts Data centers in Belém are positioned to serve the city's significant port facilities, government agencies, and research institutions focused on the Amazon.
+This proximity is vital for logistics, environmental monitoring, and public sector applications.

-Tax Advantage For Data Centers Brazil offers federal and state tax incentives that reduce the capital cost of building and equipping a data center.
-These programs can significantly lower upfront investment by providing exemptions on imported hardware and other IT-related capital expenditures.
+Tax Advantage For Data Centers Brazil offers tax incentives that directly lower the cost of building and equipping a data center.
+These programs provide exemptions on import tariffs and other taxes for IT-related capital expenditures, reducing the significant upfront investment required for new facilities.

 Natural Disaster Risk

 Belém has a High overall disaster risk profile, with a score of 5.2 out of 10, as of September 2025.
-The risk is not uniform and is heavily weighted toward specific, manageable hazards rather than catastrophic events.
+The risk assessment indicates that the primary natural hazards are environmental, while human-related factors also contribute to the overall score.